West Bank: Area C and Israeli settlements

 The Conference of High Contracting Parties to the Fourth Geneva Convention held in Geneva on 5 December 2001 called upon "the Occupying Power to fully and effectively respect the Fourth Geneva Convention in the Occupied Palestinian Territory, including East Jerusalem, and to refrain from perpetrating any violation of the Convention."
 The High Contracting Parties reaffirmed "the illegality of the settlements in the said territories and of the extension thereof."

 On 30 December 2007, Israeli Prime Minister Ehud Olmert issued an order requiring approval by both the Israeli Prime Minister and Israeli Defense Minister of all settlement activities (including planning) in the West Bank.
 The change had little effect with settlements continuing to expand, and new ones being established.
 On 31 August 2014, Israel announced it was appropriating 400 hectares of land in the West Bank to eventually house 1,000 Israel families.
 The appropriation was described as the largest in more than 30 years.
 According to reports on Israel Radio, the development is a response to the 2014 kidnapping and murder of Israeli teenagers.

+in February 2026, the Israeli government approved a plan to designate lands in Area C of the West Bank as state property, aiming to strengthen administrative control over settlements and their surrounding regions.
+The initiative includes mapping both privately owned and state lands, introducing new regulatory systems, and incorporating municipal oversight to support infrastructure development and governance within the settlements.
+Israel's designation of specific regions within the West Bank as state property has generated extensive criticism, with allegations that this action contravenes established international legal standards, notably the Fourth Geneva Convention, which forbids changes to the status of occupied territories.
+Palestinian authorities and human rights proponents regard this action as a de facto annexation that diminishes the viability of a two-state resolution.
+Legal scholars highlight that unilateral land registration and regulatory interventions in occupied territories contravene recognized international legal norms and may contribute to the intensification of regional tensions.